Billy Knight (film)

-Billy Knight is a 2025 American drama film written and directed by Alec Griffen Roth.
-The film stars Al Pacino, Charlie Heaton, and Diana Silvers in a coming-of-age story that is a "love letter to cinema... steeped in the history of this great art form."
+Billy Knight is a 2025 American drama film written and directed by Alec Griffen Roth in his directorial debut.
+The film stars Al Pacino, Charlie Heaton, and Diana Silvers, and follows a film student in Los Angeles who searches for the subject of his late father's unfinished screenplays.

+Billy Knight premiered at the Rhode Island International Film Festival on August 8, 2025 and played at several international festivals.

 Premise

 Alex, a film student in Los Angeles, grapples with the death of his father, a failed screenwriter.
-While sorting through his belongings, Alex finds a box of unfinished screenplays and a handkerchief with "Billy Knight" embroidered on it.
-This discovery puts Alex on a "magical Hollywood adventure to track down the Billy Knight".
+While sorting through his belongings, Alex finds a box of unfinished screenplays and a handkerchief with "Billy Knight" embroidered on it, prompting him to search Hollywood for the figure behind the name.